"The greatest achievements of the human mind are generally

-16. What would it take for you to believe in a god?
+16. What would it take for you to really believe in God?

 17. If one's fundamental concepts of God are wrong, how does one get them right?

 18. From where did your concepts of God come?
 From religious

 19. What should or should not a God do to change our concepts to be accurate?

 20. Who should answer these question except you?

 The premise of this site is that the definition of

 term "God", and that the definition of "sin" is a wrong and destructive concept or understanding of "God", of his

 character, purpose, values and intentions; and that Jesus came to resolve this most